-Goodman have appointed a Communications and Community Liaison Representative (CCLR) who will provide the community and stakeholders with a single point of contact for both components of the project, responsible for receiving and disseminating information requests and complaints, along with addressing any interface issues.
+Goodman have appointed a Communications and Community Liaison Representative (CCLR) who will provide the community and stakeholders with a single point of contact for the construction phases of the project, responsible for receiving and disseminating information requests and complaints, along with addressing any interface issues.
 The CCLR will also facilitate property access should it be required.